Order before 3pm for Next Working Day Delivery

 🔧 The Unipower HPL110 – Compact Precision Load Monitoring

 The Unipower HPL110 is a DIN-rail mounted, kW-based load monitor for 3-phase AC motors.
-It ensures accurate and stable protection across all load conditions.
+It ensures accurate and stable protection across all load conditions on standard mains supplies.

 Key Features:

-⚙️ The Unipower HPL500 – Perfect for Post-VFD Applications
+⚙️ The Unipower HPL500 – Advanced Monitoring (But NOT for VFD Outputs)

 Key Features: